Ruby Chow: Politics

+Chow served three terms as a King County councilwoman in Washington.
+She was the first Asian American elected to King County Council, the first person of color, and the second woman, after Bernice Stern.
+Chow later won re-election against another Black activist, Garcia Massingale, and later Massingale and Ron Sims.
+She was elected Vice-Chair of the council in 1978, and she won Chair in 1979.
+She retired after her third term in 1985, and Sims followed her as District 5 councilmember, although Chow's daughter Cheryl Chow also ran for the seat.

+On the council, Chow advocated to add bus stops and tennis courts to the South End, which often was under-resourced compared to North Seattle.
+She also helped start bilingual programs in Seattle Public Schools.
+She was an advocate for maintaining the name and identity of "Chinatown" for the Chinatown-International District (CID) neighborhood.
+This led her to clash with activists like Bob Santos, who viewed the "International District" identity as a collaboration across different Asian American communities.

+In 1979, Spellman proposed to remodel the U.S. Immigration and Naturalization Service Building, located near the CID, into a work-release facility for up to 300 people.
+Chow visited Senator Warren Magnuson in Washington D.C. to lobby against the change on behalf of CID residents, who were upset that undesirably-viewed facilities were planned near their neighborhood.
+Her trip received major press attention and the proposal was discarded.

+Chow mentored local politicians like Gary Locke and Ron Sims.

+Honors

 The county council named Ruby Chow Park, at the corner of S. Albro Place and 13th Avenue S. near Boeing Field, after Chow in 1985.
+The 8th floor of the King County Administration Building is also named after Chow.

+The Wing Luke Museum has a Ping and Ruby Chow & Family Gathering Space and Learning Studio dedicated to the Chows.

 Personal life

 Chow had two sons with her first husband.
 Her second husband was Edward Shui "Ping" Chow (November 5, 1916 - June 29, 2011), who received U.S. citizenship after he was discharged from United States Army.
 Chow had five children.
 Chow's children are Edward Chow Jr, Shelton Chow, Cheryl Chow, Brien Chow, and Mark Chow.

 Chow's daughter, Cheryl Chow, served as a member of the Seattle City Council from 1990 to 1997.

 Chow's son, Mark Chow, is a judge in King County District Court in Washington.
 He is the first Asian-American in the State of Washington to win election as a judge.

 Chow's niece, Angie Mar, is the chef/owner of The Beatrice Inn in Manhattan's West Village.